 Our early efforts have begun to sketch out the shape of pathways represented in breath.
 This includes a major player in energetics, fatty acid beta-oxidation: fatty acids serve as an important energy source, oscillating in abundance according to circadian rhythms and energy demands.
 Fatty acid oxidation is a cyclical process, where a two-carbon unit (acetyl CoA) is broken off a larger acyl-CoA molecule – the process then iterates until the precursor is completely oxidized.
 This process is highly efficient and intermediates are generally completely metabolized through this process, however volatile ketones (e.g. 2-pentanone) may arise here.
 Acetyl CoA can be processed into several volatile molecules, such as acetic acid and propionic acid (products of hydrolysis of acetyl CoA and propionyl CoA, respectively), the ketone acetone and the aldehyde acetaldehyde, all of which are compounds in the VOC Atlas.

 Shaping the future of Breath Biopsy

 The Breath Biopsy VOC Atlas will form the basis of future biomarker discovery; analytical methods can be optimized based on the VOC Atlas, and quantitation for known VOCs will ensure minimal analytical variability.
-Analyzing VOCs in patients with known baseline ranges allows alterations in a patient’s metabolic activity to be more easily recognized, which facilitated identification of disease biomarkers.
-This quantitation of known breath VOCs will provide a valuable reference data set supporting investigations into the behaviour of VOCs in different populations and provide a greater understanding of biological pathways and study designs.
+Analyzing VOCs in patients with known baseline ranges allows alterations in a patient’s metabolic activity to be more easily recognized, which facilitated the identification of disease biomarkers.
+This quantitation of known breath VOCs will provide a valuable reference data set supporting investigations into the behavior of VOCs in different populations and provide a greater understanding of biological pathways and study designs.